 These Corn Muffins are soft, sweet, and tender.
 They’re full of corn kernels for a flavorful moist muffin that’s pure comfort food!

 I brought a few (4, to be exact) to school the next day.
 They were gone before I could blink and I was quickly promising to make more.
-So I did, but forgot them at home.
+So I did but forgot them at home.
 When I got to school, anger ensued, including objects being kicked across the room.
 I had realized how much love I could have by sharing food (and how much hate by forgetting it) and promised I wouldn’t forget again.
 So I now have corn muffin sitting by my side, and I’m convincing myself not to shove them all into my mouth.
-So, do yourself (and your family, friends, coworkers, neighbors, ect.) a favor, and whip these up.
-Their easy, and could not be more delicious.
-Just don’t forget to bring them when their promised, someone may get hurt.
+So, do yourself (and your family, friends, coworkers, neighbors, etc.) a favor, and whip these up.
+They’re easy, and could not be more delicious.
+Just don’t forget to bring them when they’ve been promised, someone may get hurt.

 - 1 teaspoon baking soda

 - 8 tablespoons (1 stick) unsalted butter melted and cooled

 - 2 large eggs